giuliofrey/bart/README.md

 ## Abstract

-This paper provides a comprehensive comparison between Bayesian Additive Regression Trees (BART) and traditional non-Bayesian tree-based methods for regression problems.
-We begin by examining the theoretical foundations of decision trees and various ensemble methods, including bagging, random forests, and boosting.
-We then present BART as a Bayesian nonparametric approach that combines the flexibility of regression trees with the formal uncertainty quantification of Bayesian inference.
-The paper details BART’s probabil- ity model, its regularization prior, and the Bayesian backfitting MCMC algorithm used for posterior inference.
-Through both simulated and real-world data applications, we demon- strate BART’s effectiveness in capturing non-linear relationships and compare its predictive performance against other ensemble methods.
-Using the UCI Abalone dataset, we show that BART achieves superior prediction accuracy compared to random forests, boosting, and bagging when using sufficient numbers of trees, though at a higher computational cost.
-Our findings suggest that BART’s automatic prior-based regularization and ability to quan- tify uncertainty make it a valuable addition to the tree-based regression toolkit, particularly for complex non-linear modeling tasks.
+This paper provides a comparison between Bayesian Additive Regression Trees (BART) and traditional non-Bayesian tree-based methods for regression problems.
+We begin by examining the theoretical foundations of decision trees.
+We then turn to frequentist ensemble methods, including bagging, random forests, and boosting.
+Finally, we introduce BART, a Bayesian nonparametric approach that combines the flexibility of regression trees with the formal uncertainty quantification of Bayesian inference.
+The paper details BART's likelihood, regularization prior, and the Bayesian backfitting MCMC algorithm used for posterior inference.
+Our final section is a data application, in which we compare the predictive performance of BART against other ensemble methods through both simulated and real-world data.
+In particular, using the UCI Abalone dataset, we show that BART achieves superior prediction accuracy compared to random forests, boosting, and bagging when using sufficient numbers of trees, though at a higher computational cost.
+Overall, our findings suggest that BART's automatic prior-based regularization and ability to quantify uncertainty is particularly well suited for complex non-linear modeling tasks.

 ## Contents

 - `code/`: contains the code and the dataset used in the analysis
+- `outputs/`: contains the outputs of the code
 - `paper/`: contains the paper in PDF and TeX format